sezanzeb/input-remapper/README.md

 Below are instructions for certain distributions.
 For a missing distributions, contributions are welcomed!

 Distributions may lag with the latest bug fixes.
-For some, it may be desirable to install the latest version using the `Manual` method below.
+For some users, it may be desirable to install the latest version using the `Manual` method below.

 ##### Manjaro/Arch